Actipro/Avalonia-Controls/Documentation/topics/themes/index.md

 - Themes contain resources for both `Light` and `Dark` theme variants, allowing for instant toggling between the two.
 - Theme definitions with many options for determining how dynamically created theme resources are generated.
 - Ability to swap to alternate theme definitions at run-time.
+- Facilities for controlling user interface density (spacing) throughout an application.
 - Theme assets, such as control themes, brushes, thicknesses, glyphs, and more that can be reused anywhere in an application.
 - Extensibility points to customize and/or override theme assets, or even append custom assets.